 Whether you’re new to the apron or a veteran of the game, you can always find new ways to hone your serving skills.
 In this post, we’ll share:

-Technical tips for being a server, like learning the steps of service and mastering the menu.
+Technical tips for being a server, like learning the steps of service and mastering the menu

-Ways to improve your hospitality skills and level of service.
+Ways to improve your hospitality skills and level of service

-8 Steps to Being a Good Server
+Top 8 Tips & Tricks for Being a Good Server

 Before you can start dazzling guests with your ability to pair anything on the menu with a suitable beverage choice, you need to master the basics.
 The following steps outline the foundational skills you need to be a good server.

-Step 1: Study and Memorize the Steps of Service
+Tip #1: Study and Memorize the Steps of Service

 Within 90 seconds of the guests being seated: Greet table; take drink orders.